 India, Pakistan, Bangladesh, and Sri Lanka from a modern perspective.
 The preoccupation with identity, the reemergence of caste and religious conflicts, the strengths and weaknesses of political and economic development, and the implication of trends for the future.
 Includes selected topics on culture and history that provide insights to understanding the present.

 ASC-216 History of Modern Korea (WE)

 See History, p.
-129

-—Athletic Training

-Chandler, Libby (Chair).
+142